 - 4-5 cups water or vegetable broth

-- 1 small onion diced
+- 1 small white or yellow onion, diced

-- 5 cloves garlic minced
+- 6 cloves garlic, minced

-- 1 jalapeño, ½ or all seeds removed minced (optional for spice)
+- 1 jalapeño, ½ or all seeds removed, minced (optional for spice)

 - 1 Tbsp chili powder